"Early Years Alliance are very experienced in project delivery and are very passionate (and successful)

 Our vision is a society where every child enjoys the opportunity to learn through play.
-We believe families should be at the centre of policy-making and empowered and supported to become fully involved with their child's learning and development.
+We believe families should be at the centre of policy-making and empowered and supported to become fully involved with their child's learning, development, health and well-being.

 The way we work

-We champion childhood and children’s right to play and want to ensure that all children, regardless of background, are given the best possible start in life.
+We champion childhood and children’s right to play and want to ensure that all children, regardless of background, are given the best possible start in life and an opportunity to thrive and develop to their maximum potential.

 We work to support families and early years providers to enhance children’s life chances, by raising standards and quality of childcare, encouraging safeguard-led practice and providing high quality training, support and advice.